geniusdibya/pepipost-csharp/README.md

 ## Overview

-  This library allows you to fasten up your integration with Pepipost web API v2
+This library contains methods for easily interacting with the Pepipost Email Sending API to send emails within few seconds.

-  2.5.0 version of this library provides full access of functionality with respect to send email using v2 API

-  The goal is to simplify the complexity and minimize the requirements of integration for making the library Community Driven.
-To help us in building the right things in proper order we would request you to help us by sharing valuable comments, creating new [issues]() and [pull requests]()
+We are trying to make our libraries Community Driven- which means we need your help in building the right things in proper order we would request you to help us by sharing comments, creating new issues or pull requests.

+We welcome any sort of contribution to this library.

+The latest 2.5.0 version of this library provides is fully compatible with the latest Pepipost v2.0 API.

 For any update of this library check [Releases]().

 # Table of Content